top of page

 • Catching and restraining a loose cat

-• Restraining for exams, ear cleanings, medicating, and other procedures
+• Restraining for exams, blood draws, ear cleanings, medicating, and other procedures

 Without the Towel